Red paint on walls, wood, or other surfaces is a kind of bold color that can be hard to cover if you want to paint over them.

 This is an extra step compared to latex and oil-based primers which can be applied right out of the can.

 However, the thinning process only takes a moment or two as you add denatured alcohol to the primer and then you can start once it is briefly stirred.

 Is There a Primer that Can Cover Red Lead Paint?

 If there is an old dark red paint on your walls (applied before 1978) that you want to refinish it may contain lead which can be toxic.

-You should avoid sanding them on your own and should finish with a special variety primer paint that is safe for lead.
+You should avoid sanding them on your own and should finish with a special variety of primer paint that is safe for lead.